 51 U.S.C. § 20135.

 These provisions and NASA’s authority to enter into contracts with third parties under 51 U.S.C. § 20113 can pose challenging issues of ownership and enforcement for those who wish to commercialize their space technology-related inventions.

 We will explore these and other issues in our upcoming posts but for now we leave you with a suggestion to listen to Chris Hadfield’s poignant cover of David Bowie’s Space Oddity while on board the International Space Station featuring out of this world shots of Earth.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Christopher Green is a Principal in Fish & Richardson’s Atlanta and Washington, DC, offices.
+Christopher Green is a principal in the Atlanta and Washington, D.C., offices of Fish & Richardson P.C.
 He is a first-chair trial lawyer whose practice spans all areas of intellectual property litigation and counseling.
-He has successfully tried cases in venues across the country on behalf of clients ranging from start-ups to Fortune 100 companies,...
+He has successfully tried cases in venues across the country on behalf of clients ranging from startups to Fortune 100...